 You can grab a quick meal at the Creamery Kitchen where they highlight their locally made cheeses.
-I have’t done that.
-But someday I want to try the Mac and Cheese or the deep fried cheese curds.
+I haven’t done that yet.
+But someday I want to try the Mac and Cheese or the deep-fried cheese curds.

 Stock Up on Snacks or Other Eats

 Pick up some cheese, crackers, jams, or other spreads.
-This trip I purchased a block green onion cheese that we used on several meals during the week.
+On this trip, I purchased a block of green onion cheese that we used on several meals during the week.

-Normally they have a cheese tasting station (closed during the COVID pandemic).
+Normally they have a cheese tasting station.
+But it was closed during the COVID pandemic.
+I missed it.

 Entertain the Kids